 The Office for International Students and Scholars (OISS) continues to monitor events surrounding the COVID-19 novel coronavirus.
 We understand that this might be a very difficult time for you and your families, and that you probably have a number of unique questions and concerns, whether you are on campus or abroad this semester.
 To ensure that you stay informed on current information, we will update this page and the Frequently Asked Questions below as soon as we receive new guidance from the University and federal agencies.
-Most recently we added information about how to handle travel complications to the FAQ and sent this message to UD's international community.
-We also emailed our international students living in the residence halls.
+Most recently we added information about guidance issued for Fall 2020 regarding online programs in the "Maintaining Your Immigration Status" section below.

-The University has put together a dedicated COVID-19 resource page to help you stay updated and safe.
+The University continues to update a dedicated COVID-19 resource page to help you stay updated and safe.
 The latest information is available 24/7 on this University website: www.udel.edu/coronavirus.
-Questions may be emailed to email@example.com.
+Questions may be emailed to firstname.lastname@example.org.

 Please do not hesitate to contact OISS if you have questions about your visa status in the U.S. or require any assistance during your stay at the UD.
 We hope that you are safe and healthy, and that you are taking all necessary precautions to avoid health risks.